pagkly/Zed/Investopedia4/Crowding Out Effect Definition.md

 Crowding out may also take place because of [[social welfare]](https://www.investopedia.com/terms/s/social-welfare-system.asp), albeit indirectly.
 When governments raise taxes in order to introduce or expand welfare programs, individuals and businesses are left with less [[discretionary income]](https://www.investopedia.com/terms/d/discretionaryincome.asp), which can reduce charitable contributions.
 In this respect, public sector expenditures for social welfare can reduce private-sector giving for social welfare, offsetting the government's spending on those same causes.

-Similarly, the creation or expansion of public [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) programs such as Medicaid can prompt those covered by private insurance to switch to the public option.
-Left with fewer customers and a smaller risk pool, private health insurance companies may have to raise [[premiums]](https://www.investopedia.com/terms/i/insurance-premium.asp), leading to further reductions in private coverage.
+Similarly, the creation or expansion of public [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) programs such as [[Medicaid]] can prompt those covered by private insurance to switch to the public option.
+Left with fewer customers and a smaller [[Risk|risk]] pool, private health insurance companies may have to raise [[premiums]](https://www.investopedia.com/terms/i/insurance-[[Premium|premium]].asp), leading to further reductions in private coverage.

 ### Infrastructure